sxsw/rfm/README.md

 	     :password: pass
 	     :database: LiveFmDb

-Then in your environment files (or wherever you put environment-specific configuration in your ruby project), specifiy which subgroup to use.
+Then in your environment files (or wherever you put environment-specific configuration in your Ruby project), specifiy which subgroup to use.

      RFM_CONFIG = {:use => :development}